huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Be mindful, intentional, and purposeful.
-Live life by design, not default.
-Run your brain in debug mode and watch every thought.
-Always ask, why am I having this thought?
-Day by day, what you constantly think and what you do is who you become.
+[Live life by design, not default.](https://www.youtube.com/watch?v=DCbGM4mqEVw) [Run your brain in "debug mode" 24/7 and watch every thought.
+Always ask, why am I having this thought?](https://www.youtube.com/watch?v=DCbGM4mqEVw) Day by day, what you constantly think and what you do is who you become.
 Monitor yourself.